 If a student has special circumstances and cannot be available to obtain the I.D. card during regular working hours, special arrangements can be made by calling (760) 252-2411 ext.
-7374.
+7374 or at studentlife@barstow.edu.

 TEST PROCTORING SERVICES